Noncommutative metric geometry of quantum circle bundles: Preliminaries on Lipschitz operators

 \subsection{Twisted Lipschitz operators and twisted Lipschitz triples}

 We are now going to introduce the notion of a twisted Lipschitz operator where the commutator condition appearing in the definition of a Lipschitz operator is twisted by two particular analytic extensions of the automorphism group associated with a strongly continuous one-parameter group of unitaries.
-This twisting of commutators is in line with ideas appearing in \cite{CoMo:TST} even though we are here insisting on a slightly more symmetric kind of twist in order to have a better relationship with the adjoint operation.
+This twisting of commutators is in line with ideas appearing in \cite{CoMo:TST} even though we are here insisting on a slightly more symmetric kind of twist in order to have a better relationship with the adjoint operation, see the second identity in \eqref{eq:twistleib} here below.
+Indeed, the symmetric kind of twist applied here is necessary for obtaining $*$-invariance of the associated semi-norm.
+This is a key condition for the theory of compact quantum metric spaces, see Definition \ref{d:cqms} and the corresponding notion of a slip-norm from Definition \ref{d:slip}.

 Let us fix a selfadjoint unbounded operator $D : \T{Dom}(D) \to H$ acting on a separable Hilbert space $H$.
 We are moreover considering a strongly continuous one-parameter group of unitaries $\{ V_s\}_{s \in \B R}$ and denote the corresponding $\si$-weakly continuous one-parameter group of automorphisms of $\B L(H)$ by $\be$.